 The Jena University of Applied Sciences (EAH Jena) offers a wide variety of study courses

-in eight departments covering engineering sciences, business administration and social sciences.
+in nine departments covering engineering sciences, business administration and social sciences.

 On over 26,000 m² of floor space, the EAH Jena boasts more than 124 extremely well equipped specialized laboratories and rooms for practical courses, seven modern lecture halls and 52 seminar rooms.
 The teaching rooms, labs and offices are accommodated in five campus buildings of considerable architectural interest.